hatchways/team-cheerios/README.md

 ### Check Public Profile

 - When you click friend's name, you can see their public profile
-- You can see their polls, if you are invited to that poll
+- You can see their polls if you are following them
 <!-- ![public profile](./docs/assets/public-profile) -->

 ### Create A Friends List